 Upon completing her postgraduate qualifications, she moved to Paris as an au pair.
 Here she worked with private teachers and coaches and began to establish herself as a singer, performing as a soloist in oratorio and recital performances.
 She moved to London in 2018, where she continued to sing alongside her work as a professional nanny, studying privately with Della Jones and Alexander Ingram.

 She returned to France in 2020, where she re-lanced her professional singing career and founded Sound Garden (www.soundgardenclassical.com) - a classical music immersion business, combining her skills and passion for education and classical music.
-Kayla is also a writer, having published two collections of poetry, and collaborating with composers to create texts for vocal works.
+Kayla is also a writer, having published three collections of poetry, and collaborating with composers to create texts for vocal works.

 Her attraction to opera and the world of classical singing was sparked on a school music trip at the age of 16, during which she saw New Zealand Opera’s 2008 production of Janáček's Jenůfa.
 She was a member of the Freemasons NZ Opera Chorus since 2014, also performing the role of the Third Boy in the company's 2016 mainstage production of Mozart's The Magic Flute.